-Even though not regulated by the FDA, addiction to Phenibut has been documented and patients who do experience this problem may continue to develop withdrawal symptoms once they considering quitting Phenibut.
-Stopping Phenibut cold turkey dramatically increases the risk of these withdrawals, which is why patients should understand if they may be experiencing a dependence and recognize withdrawal symptoms early on.
-This can lead to successful detoxification and reduced side-effects following the cessation of the supplement.
+Even though not regulated by the FDA, addiction to Phenibut has been documented.
+Patients who do experience this problem may continue to develop withdrawal symptoms once they consider quitting the drug.
+Stopping Phenibut cold turkey increases the risk of these withdrawals.
+That is why patients should understand if they may be experiencing a dependence and recognize Phenibut withdrawal symptoms early on to get proper treatment.
+This can lead to successful detoxification and reduced side effects following the cessation of the supplement.

 Withdrawal emerges due to the development of dependence on the supplement.
 The patient will continue to take the supplement and start to build up a tolerance.
-As this happens, the individual finds that they need to make a higher dose to reach the same effect, whether they are looking to find the ideal Phenibut dose for euphoria or want to relieve their anxiety.
+As this happens, the individual finds that they need to make a higher dose to reach the same effect.

-As the person increases their dose of the supplement, they eventually develop an addiction.
+As the person increases their supplement dose, they eventually develop an addiction.
 The individual feels that they are unable to function without the use of the product anymore.
-This is also when Phenibut withdrawals tend to occur once the person does not take the drug.
+That is why Phenibut withdrawals tend to occur once the person does not take the drug.

 Phenibut Withdrawal Symptoms And Signs

 When a person stops taking Phenibut capsules, there are sure withdrawal signs that the individual should look out for – these may suggest the presence of dependence, which may require some additional interventions to prevent complications.

 Jitteriness and anxiety are widespread symptoms.
 The occurrence of serotonin syndrome is also possible.
 Some patients reported experiencing visual and auditory hallucinations and psychomotor agitation.

 The Patient May Also Experience the Following, Especially If they Stop the Use Of the Substance too Quickly:

 - Excessive levels of energy